DuckEverlasting/Random-Character-Generator/README.md

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## Acknowledgments

-* Lambda School for setting up the Hackathon Contest we created this app for
+* Thank you to Lambda School for setting up the Hackathon Contest we created this app for